Boiler-Blockchain/homework-2-spring25/README.md

 - Make sure to thoroughly test your contracts with the provided test scripts.
 - Follow the coding standards discussed in class for smart contract development.
-- If you encounter issues, refer to the Solidity documentation or reach out for help.
+- If you encounter issues, refer to the Solidity documentation or reach out for help during office hours (The schedule can be found in the syllabus on Brightspace)
 ```